-US has finalized $35.5 billion in tariff refunds for importers
+US finalizes $35.5 billion in tariff refunds for importers as of May 11

 business tariffs trade policy

-The U.S. customs agency has begun issuing the first wave of tariff refunds to importers after the Supreme Court ruled that some of President Donald Trump's sweeping tariffs were unlawfully imposed.
+The U.S. government has begun issuing the first wave of tariff refunds after the Supreme Court ruled that some of President Donald Trump's sweeping tariffs were unlawfully imposed and unconstitutional.

 Companies are starting to get refunds from Trump’s tariffs even with prices remaining high